carlosoro/lepaya-fullstack-assignment/HOWTO.md

 ## Tests

 This project has test coverage.
-To run the test just do the following:
+To run the test, in the project's root just do the following:
 - Frontent: run `npm run test:client`
 - Backend
     - Unit tests: run `npm run test:server`